Xshooter26/easychat/README.md

 1. Register a new account or log in with existing credentials.
 2. Start chatting with other users.
-3. Enjoy real-time messaging with features like typing indicators and notifications.
+3. Enjoy real-time messaging with features like typing indicators, Emojis and Gifs.

 ## Contributions
 Contributions are welcome!
 Follow these steps to contribute: